Ten amendments.

 Take the pile

 Win rounds, take cards.
 Most cards wins the war.
-Switch to sums of ten any time for younger players.
+At the top rank a Wild gets added instead of multiplied.

 Every amendment, one number.

-The Bill of Rights hides ten protections behind the numbers 1–9.
+The first ten amendments carry the values 1 through 10.
 Learn the right once, and you read the whole deck on sight.

 WILD Cards